ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 Then open your pack folders on your operating system:

 ```
-.\Options > Resource Packs > Open Pack Folder
+Options > Resource Packs > Open Pack Folder
 ```

 And drag and drop the resource pack in the directory:

 ```
-.minecraft/resourcepacks
+User\AppData\Roaming\.minecraft/resourcepacks
 ```
-SnowCraft `automatically` sends you a resource pack, but this resource pack is only for the `models and sound`.
+SnowCraft `automatically` sends you a resource pack, but this resource pack is only for the `models and sounds`.

 ## API